-238 On file with the inquiry.
-239 According to Max Stadler, Liberal member of the Bundestag's committee of inquiry and the Parlamentarisches Kontollgremium (PKG)239 According to Max Stadler, Liberal member of the Bundestag's committee of inquiry and the Parlamentarisches Kontollgremium (PKG) who spoke with a member of our team on 25.05.2007, this is the opinion of all members, including those from the party currently in power.
+&lt;sup>238 On file with the inquiry.

-240 Mr Stadler, supra note 239, indicates that this is also the view of the committee of inquiry, which does not however believe that its terms of reference allows it to record this officially.
+&lt;sup>239 According to Max Stadler, Liberal member of the Bundestag's committee of inquiry and the Parlamentarisches Kontollgremium (PKG) who spoke with a member of our team on 25.05.2007, this is the opinion of all members, including those from the party currently in power.
+Mr Stadler, supra note 239, indicates that this is also the view of the committee of inquiry, which does not however believe that its terms of reference allows it to record this officially.

-241 The political leadership could only be held responsible for "organisational error" for failing to report back with the relevant information in good time.
+&lt;sup>241 The political leadership could only be held responsible for "organisational error" for failing to report back with the relevant information in good time.

 concept of knowledge restricted to the executive, a move which has come in for much criticism from the members of the UA.
-The latter have recently decided to refer this matter to the Federal Constitutional 2.
-Even classified information which does not fall into this category has to be dealt with in camera by the committee, which means that it cannot be publicised by the members of the UA; this too has been criticised by some members of the Bundestag243
+The latter have recently decided to refer this matter to the Federal Constitutional Court.
+Even classified information which does not fall into this category has to be dealt with in camera by the committee, which means that it cannot be publicised by the members of the UA; this too has been criticised by some members of the Bundestag.